jackransomlovell/ratmoseq_extract/README.md

 # RatMoSeq Extraction

 This package is a refactored version of [MoSeq2-Extract](https://github.com/dattalab/moseq2-extract.git) from the Datta Lab at Harvard Medical School.
-In short, the library now uses Sam2 and keypoint tracking to segment the rodent of interest.
+In short, the library now uses Sam2 and keypoint tracking to segment the rodent of interest instead of traditional computer vision techniques.
 Please find details below for how to install the package and use it.

 # Installation
 ## Conda environment creation